SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ### Commerce Business Rules in Combination with Configurable Products

-The following conditions and actions work on the Spartacus UI for configurable products:
+The following conditions and actions are supported in the Spartacus storefront:

 - Conditions:
   - Product you are currently configuring
   - Customers
   - Customer groups
 - Actions:
   - Set characteristic value for configurable product
   - Hide assignable value for configurable product
   - Hide characteristic for configurable product
   - Display characteristic for configurable product as read-only

-The following conditions and actions **do not** yet work on the Spartacus UI for configurable products:
+The following conditions and actions are currently **not supported** in the Spartacus storefront:

 - Conditions:
   - Product with specified configuration in the cart
   - Customer support (ASM mode currently not supported for configurable products)
 - Actions:
   - Display message at the product level
   - Display message at the attribute level
   - Display message at the value level
   - Display promo message (promo applies)
   - Display promo opportunity message (promo does not yet apply)
   - Display discount message

 ### Assisted Service Mode